 When Does Home Insurance Cover a Fallen Tree?

 The short answer: your homeowners insurance covers tree damage when a tree falls due to a covered peril and strikes a covered structure.
-Standard HO-3 policies list covered perils that commonly cause tree falls, including windstorms, hail, lightning, fire, ice, and snow weight.
-If a tree topples for any of these reasons and damages your home, garage, fence, or shed, your dwelling or other structures coverage kicks in to pay for repairs — minus your deductible.
+Standard HO-3 policies list covered perils that commonly cause tree falls, including windstorms, hail, lightning, fire, and the weight of ice or snow.
+If a tree topples for any of these reasons and damages your home, garage, fence, or shed, your dwelling or other structures coverage kicks in to pay for repairs, minus your deductible.

-However, not all falling trees mean an automatic payout.
+However, not every falling tree means an automatic payout.
 The damage must meet two conditions: the cause of the fall must be a covered peril, and the tree must have actually hit a covered structure (or in some cases, blocked a driveway or handicap-accessible ramp).
 A tree that simply falls into your yard without hitting anything is generally not covered for removal costs.

 Covered vs. Not Covered: A Quick Breakdown